John Doyle Oration, Friday, 21 August 2026, Adelaide

 The administration of justice involves much more than professional and practical competence.
 There is a qualitative aspect to the administration of justice which calls for judicial officers to have a real enthusiasm for their work, a strong belief in the importance of justice, and a commitment to the administration of justice in the fullest sense of the word.
 While these attitudes and beliefs are instilled in us in our professional life, experience tells us that over time judicial officers can become cynical and can suffer what is generally called “burn out”.
 Experience tells us that most judicial officers can benefit from programmes of professional development that help them avoid this phenomenon.

-The NJCA Council and NJCA Program Advisory Committee are honoured that the Honourable John Doyle has accepted our invitation to join us for the evening.
+The NJCA Council and NJCA Program Advisory Committee are honoured that the Honourable John Doyle AC KC and family have accepted our invitation to join us for this special evening.

 The NJCA recommends early registration as places will be limited.